FoI

 Botanical name: Nepenthes khasiana Family: Nepenthaceae (Pitcher Plant family)

 Indian Pitcher Plant is a carnivorous plant endemic to the Khasi hills of Meghalaya after which it is named.
 The species has a very localised distribution and is critically endangered.
 The Khasi people call the plant tiew-rakot, which means demon-flower or devouring-plant.
 The plant has long, oblong-lanceshaped leaves.
-The flowers are in the shape of long vessel, with a lid on top.
+Some unusual leaves first look like normal leaves, then develop a tendril at their tip, and finally the tip of the tendril develops an amazing pitcher, with a lid on top.
+As the pitcher matures, the lid turns a reddish hue.
 When an insect goes inside, the lid closes, and the insect is eventually digested.
+The inflorescences are compound racemes, 15-60 cm long, at branch-ends with 10-25 cm long flower-cluster-stalks.
+The flowers are actinomorphic, red greenish, about 8 mm in diameter.
+Tepals are nectar-bearing, 3-4, velvet-hairy externally, and hairless inside.
+The male flowers have the stamens with 2-24 filaments merged in column and bilocular anthers.
+The female flowers have 3-4 carpels, velvet-hairy ovary, superior, with numerous ovules and style with discoid stigma.
 This is believed to be the only species of Pitcher Plant found in India.